 - Principle Five: Remove the false limitations, and stretch your comfort zone.
 Reconsider perceptions of “risk” and how they may hinder the most important investments.

-Principle One: Lead with equity and justice (it’s not just a lens).
+Principle One: Lead with equity and justice.

 With the unprecedented attention and energy around equity and justice, it begs a few questions: how does your foundation see it as relative to its work?
 Is equity and justice its own program area, a design consideration, a value, still TBD?
 If your foundation focuses on health, for example, where do equity and justice show up?
 How does it think about improving health versus health disparities, health versus health equity?